So, what’s all this about writer’s block?

 One of these I want to share today.
 So, picture this:

-It’s Saturday night and you’re in your car headed toward getting together with your besties – could be dinner with favorites in your family, sitting around with the guys to watch football, totally blinged-out with the girls, or any combination that fits you.
+It’s Saturday night and you’re in your car headed toward a get-together with your besties – could be dinner with favorites in your family, pool night, blinged-out night out with the girls, or any combination that fits you.

 Choose your scene…got it?